Kansas Emergency Rental Assistance (KERA)

 - If approved, landlord and/or service provider(s) receive funds directly from KHRC.

-- Landlord and/or service provider(s) applies assistance to tenant account.
+- Landlord and/or service providers(s) applies assistance to tenant account.

 What does assistance cover?